 Although a divorce is often intensely emotional and difficult, it can also be overwhelming in a logistical sense.
+Our lawyers at Stepp and Sullivan understand this.
 You will find yourself entrenched in a complicated legal system, as well as the long process of separating your home and your finances from your husband or wife.
 Therefore, it is no wonder that staying organized is one of the most difficult – and yet most important – aspects of successfully navigating a divorce and starting over.

 According to Jeff Landers, a family law attorney and Forbes columnist, the first step to remaining organized and in a good financial situation is to gather all of the documents that are relevant to your finances.
 These should include bank account and credit card statements, tax returns, mortgage documents and the like.
 If nothing else, find the year-end statements for all of your accounts.
 Make copies of all of the documents and store them in a safe place.